VephoVandenberg/CustomAllocators/README.md

 # Custom Memory Allocators
-Here are custom memory allocators.
+Here are my custom memory allocators.
+I write them for educational purposes.
 Each implementation differ from another, so don't blame if one is worse than another.
 Just doing different implementations for myself.